Board FAQs

 Are board members paid?

 Yes.
-Board members receive $100 for publicly noticed meetings with a $500 cap per month.
+Board members receive $200 for publicly noticed meetings, with a $500 cap per month.
+Full policy

-What is the time commitment of a Board of Director?
+What is the time commitment of a board member?

 How can I serve on the board?